Veteran chef opens soul-food restaurant in Advance

 KJ’s Soul Food and Seafood Restaurant has opened in Advance, offering fried chicken, fried fish, oxtails and more.

 Longtime Triad diners may recognize the name.
 Jarrells used to have a similar KJ’s in High Point.
-He closed that in 2015.
-“All the (furniture) factories left,” Jarrells said.
+It closed in 2015.

 Jarrells himself works for Colfax Furniture four days a week.
 But he never forgot about the restaurant.
 In fact, he has continued to cater parties off and on since shuttering the original KJ’s.